hazelcast/hazelcast-reference-manual/src/QueryPagingPredicate.md

 In the example code below:

 - The `greaterEqual` predicate gets values from the "students" map.
-This predicate has a filter to retrieve the objects with a "age" greater than or equal to 18.
+This predicate has a filter to retrieve the objects with an "age" greater than or equal to 18.
-- Then a `PagingPredicate` is constructed in which the page size is 5, so there will be 5 objects in each page.
+- Then a `PagingPredicate` is constructed in which the page size is 5, so there will be five objects in each page.
 The first time the values are called creates the first page.
 - It gets subsequent pages with the `nextPage()` method of `PagingPredicate` and querying the map again with the updated `PagingPredicate`.